-The ganache filling does have a small amount of vegetable oil in it – including rapeseed and palm oil.
+There is no palm oil in the chocolate.
+Chocolates with a ganache filling do have a small amount of vegetable oil in them – including rapeseed and palm oil.
 The palm oil is from a certified sustainable source.

-Our chocolates are very reasonably priced for the fact they are handmade and made in Australia.
+Our chocolates are very reasonably priced for the fact they are handmade by Australians and made in Australia with quality ingredients.

 Couverture is a fine quality, richly flavoured chocolate that is high in cocoa butter and cocoa mass.
 If used for coating, dipping or making chocolates and it needs to be tempered.
 If only being used for fillings or baking, then it does not need tempering.